SwiftCode123/MITRE-Sigma-Lookup-Tool/TryHackMe_Rooms/Defensive_Security_And_Careers_In_Cyber.md

 ## LAB

+Step 1: I identified that there were multiple logs here.
+However, one stuck out where it said "Unauthorized connection" by the IP address 143.110.250.149.
+The other logs seemed like normal activity or false positives.
 ![Alt text for the image](/Screenshots/SOC_step1.png)

+Step 2: This involved scanning the IP address and making sure it was actual malicious and I found out it was malicious by typing in the IP address 143.110.250.149
 ![Alt text for the image](/Screenshots/SOC_step2.png)

+Step 3: I needed to escalate this situation to the proper staff member which was the SOC team lead
 ![Alt text for the image](/Screenshots/SOC_step3.png)

+Step 4: We got permission to block this specific IP address and achieved the flag
 ![Alt text for the image](/Screenshots/SOC_step4.png)

 ---